Dental Crowns & Dental Bridges in Hammersmith, West London

 What materials are used for dental crowns and bridges, and how do they differ?

-Dental professionals create dental crowns and bridges using various materials, each offering unique benefits.
-Porcelain and ceramic crowns are favored for their natural look, closely resembling the color and translucency of natural teeth, making them ideal for restoring front teeth.
-Metal alloys, including gold, and other metals, are exceptionally durable and resistant to wear, making them suitable for molars that endure significant chewing forces.
+Dental professionals create dental bridges and dental crowns in Hammersmith, West London, using various materials, each offering unique benefits.
+Porcelain and ceramic crowns are favoured for their natural look, closely resembling the colour and translucency of natural teeth, making them ideal for restoring front teeth.
+Metal alloys, including gold and other metals, are exceptionally durable and resistant to wear, making them suitable for molars that endure significant chewing forces.
 The choice of material depends on factors such as the tooth’s location, functional requirements, aesthetic considerations, and patient preferences.

 How do dental crowns and bridges affect adjacent teeth?